danijar/modurale/INSTALL.md

 all dependencies, this project and its unit tests.
 Set this to the name of a dependency, *modurale* or *tests* to only build a specific target.

-This builds everything, including tests, dependencies and downloading them first.
-This can take a while.
+This builds the project, including tests.
+After this process, you have two executables for this, in a location depending on our platform and toolset.
+Run them and see if they start without any errors.
+Congratulations!

 Visual Studio
 -------------